dimuska139/rawg-sdk-php/README.md

 The tests should be considered a part of the documentation.
 Also you can read [official docs](https://rawg.io/apidocs).

+## API limitations

+Only 5 requests per second allowed from one IP.

 ## License

 RAWG PHP SDK is released under the